SherisseTJW/reinforcementLearning/chap1/README.md

 Reinforcement Learning relies heavily on the concept of the state whether it be as input to the policy and value function or as both input and output to and from the model.

-It is a computational approach to learning from interaction whereby the end goal is to maximise the numerical reward the agent receives and is much more focused on goal-directed learning from interaction as compared to other approaches to machine learning such as Neural Networks.
+It is a computational approach to learning from interaction that relies heavily on the formal framework of the Markov decision processes whereby the end goal is to maximise the numerical reward the agent receives and is much more focused on goal-directed learning from interaction as compared to other approaches to machine learning such as Neural Networks.

 Like other approaches to machine learning, there are many layers to reinforcement learning.
 The simplest of cases are those whereby actions only directly affect the reward obtained at that point in time.
 However, if the agent is to be applied in a real-world scenario, it is accepted that actions at one point in time have an impact on the future.